Canop/dysk/website/docs/community.md

 **dysk** is developed by [Denys Séguret](https://twitter.com/DenysSeguret), also known as [Canop](https://github.com/Canop) or [dystroy](https://dystroy.org).

+# Sponsorship

+**dysk** is free for all uses.

+If it helps your company make money, consider helping me find time to add features and to develop new free open-source software.

+<iframe src="https://github.com/sponsors/Canop/button" title="Sponsor Canop" height="35" width="114" style="border: 0; border-radius: 6px;"></iframe>

 # Chat

 The best place to chat about dysk, to talk about features or bugs, is the Miaou chat.